 His life was a series of bad choices, compounded by more bad choices.
 It’s really a sad story.

-Someone who has the type of relentlessness that he does, could do some incredible things in this world.
+Someone who has the type of relentlessness that he did, could do some incredible things in this world.
 I hope that he finds it in himself to still do that.
 I hope he recognize how to apply this annoying persistence in the most constructive of manners.

 I have to say that I really respected the mentality that Nizz had.
 It’s something I understand completely.

 It’s a common trait among successful people; it’s the ability to refuse the existence of failure as a possibility, in any endeavor, whether it occurs or not.
-It’s a short-memory that enables you to focus on trying once more, even when failure HAS occurred.
+It’s a short-memory that enables them to focus on trying once more, even when failure HAS occurred.